Kampar, Perak: Transportation

 Long distance, intercity express buses serves Kampar and has routes to Butterworth, Singapore and Kuala Lumpur.
 They are located in the express bus station in the town area.
 Express bus companies from Terminal Bersepadu Selatan (TBS), Kuala Lumpur with direct links from Kuala Lumpur to Kampar are Perak Transit, Edaran, Super Ria, Konsortium and Parit Express.
-Ticket prices are around RM16-RM16.60 one way.
-The bus ride takes from Kuala Lumpur to Kampar will take about two and half hours.
+Ticket prices are around RM20 one way.
+The bus ride takes from Kuala Lumpur to Kampar will take approximately three hours.

-Universiti Tunku Abdul Rahman (UTAR) and Tunku Abdul Rahman (TAR) college buses are also available for pickup service of their students around the vicinity.
+Universiti Tunku Abdul Rahman (UTAR) and Tunku Abdul Rahman University of Management and Technology (TAR UMT) shuttle buses are also available for pickup service of their students around the vicinity.

-Taxis, which consists mostly of old E-Class Mercedes, are available around the local town bus station.

 Keretapi Tanah Melayu (KTM) has introduced a shuttle train between Ipoh and Kuala Lumpur Sentral that serves the Kampar railway station.
 It would take two and a half hours between Ipoh and Kuala Lumpur Sentral.
 The Kampar Train Station is located at the south-eastern part of town, in the vicinity of a housing estate known as Taman Melayu Jaya.